 The assumptions above are based on commonly used mortality tables.
 The tables make allowance for observed variations in such factors as age, gender, pension amount, salary and postcode-based lifestyle group, and have been adjusted to reflect recent research into mortality experience.
 However, the extent of future improvements in longevity is subject to considerable uncertainty and judgement is required in setting this assumption.
-For the ASPS, which is the most material scheme to the Company, the allowance for mortality improvement is per the actuarial profession's CMI\2022 (S=7.25) Advanced with adjustments model (2022: CMI\2021 (S=7.25) Advanced with adjustments) with zero weight on 2022 data within the model.
-Instead of placing weight on 2022 data within the CMI improvements model, a separate adjustment is made to reflect the impact that the drivers of excess mortality in 2022 and 2023 are expected to have in future years.
-There is a long-term improvement rate of 1.50% for both males and females (2022: 1.50 % for both males and females).
-The CMI\2022 tables have been adjusted to allow for greater mortality improvements in the annuitant population relative to the general population on which CMI\2022 is based, using a parameter of 0.15% for males and 0.20% for females, tapering to zero between ages 90 and 110 (for 2022 the same approach was taken with respect to CMI\2021).
-Long-term improvement rates are set to taper to zero between ages 85 and 110 (2022: long-term improvement rates taper to zero between ages 85 and 110).
+For the ASPS, which is the most material scheme to the Company, the allowance for mortality improvement is per the actuarial profession's CMI\2023 (S=7.25) Advanced with adjustments model (2023: CMI\2022 (S=7.25) Advanced with adjustments) with zero weight on 2022 and 2023 data within the model.
+Instead of placing weight on post-pandemic data within the CMI improvements model, a separate adjustment is made to reflect the impact that the drivers of excess mortality post-pandemic are expected to have in future years.
+There is a long-term improvement rate of 1.50% for both males and females (2023: 1.50% for both males and females).
+The CMI\2023 tables have been adjusted to allow for greater mortality improvements in the annuitant population relative to the general population on which CMI\2023 is based, using a parameter of 0.15% for males and 0.20% for females, tapering to zero between ages 85 and 110 (2023: long-term improvement rates are set to taper to zero between ages 85 and 110 (2023: long-term improvement rates are set to taper to zero between ages 85 and 110).